TigerMask1/play-bot/PERMISSIONS_DOCUMENTATION.md

 ### Q: Who can activate drops?
 A: Only users with the ZooAdmin role can pay gems to activate drops for non-main servers.
 The main server has unlimited drops.

+### Q: What happens when drops are paused?
+A: Drops auto-pause after 30 uncaught drops to reduce spam.
+Anyone can revive the system by using `!c <code>` - even if they don't own the character in the drop, it will still revive the system.

+### Q: Can regular users revive drops?
+A: Yes!
+Anyone can revive paused drops by using the `!c <code>` command with the correct code.
+Even if you don't own the character (for token drops), using the correct code will revive the drop system for everyone.

 ---